saintsantos/webapp_workshop_complete/README.md

 npm install
 ```

-This repo will be using several differnet libraries in order to work with as our
+This repo will be using several different libraries in order to work as our
 restful API.
-Once of these libraries is knexjs, which is a javascript library that
+One of these libraries is Knex.js, which is a JavaScript library that
 allows access to a sql server through nodejs and allows for creating queries through
 javascript.